John Forbes Nash Jr.

-In 1959, Nash began showing clear signs of mental illness, and spent several years at psychiatric hospitals being treated for schizophrenia.
+In 1959, Nash began showing signs of mental illness and spent several years at psychiatric hospitals being treated for schizophrenia.
 After 1970, his condition slowly improved, allowing him to return to academic work by the mid-1980s.

-His struggles with his illness and his recovery became the basis for Sylvia Nasar's biographical book A Beautiful Mind in 1998, as well as a film of the same name directed by Ron Howard, in which Nash was portrayed by Russell Crowe.
+Nash's life was the subject of Sylvia Nasar's 1998 biographical book A Beautiful Mind, and his struggles with his illness and his recovery became the basis for a film of the same name directed by Ron Howard, in which Nash was portrayed by Russell Crowe.

 Early life and education

 John Forbes Nash Jr. was born on June 13, 1928, in Bluefield, West Virginia.
 His father and namesake, John Forbes Nash Sr., was an electrical engineer for the Appalachian Electric Power Company.
 His mother, Margaret Virginia (née Martin) Nash, had been a schoolteacher before she was married.
 He was baptized in the Episcopal Church.
 He had a younger sister, Martha (born November 16, 1930).

 Nash attended kindergarten and public school, and he learned from books provided by his parents and grandparents.
-Nash's parents pursued opportunities to supplement their son's education, and arranged for him to take advanced mathematics courses at a local community college during his final year of high school.
+Nash's parents pursued opportunities to supplement their son's education, and arranged for him to take advanced mathematics courses at nearby Bluefield College (now Bluefield University) during his final year of high school.
 He attended Carnegie Institute of Technology (which later became Carnegie Mellon University) through a full benefit of the George Westinghouse Scholarship, initially majoring in chemical engineering.
 He switched to a chemistry major and eventually, at the advice of his teacher John Lighton Synge, to mathematics.
-After graduating in 1948, with both a B.S. and M.S. in mathematics, Nash accepted a fellowship to Princeton University, where he pursued further graduate studies in mathematics and sciences.
+After graduating in 1948, with both bachelor of science and master of science degrees in mathematics, Nash accepted a fellowship to Princeton University, where he pursued further graduate studies in mathematics and sciences.

-Nash's adviser and former Carnegie professor Richard Duffin wrote a letter of recommendation for Nash's entrance to Princeton stating, "He is a mathematical genius".
-Nash was also accepted at Harvard University.
+Nash's adviser and former Carnegie Tech professor Richard Duffin wrote a letter of recommendation for Nash's entrance to Princeton, stating, "He is a mathematical genius."
+Nash was also accepted at Harvard University, along with the University of Chicago and the University of Michigan.
 However, the chairman of the mathematics department at Princeton, Solomon Lefschetz, offered him the John S. Kennedy fellowship, convincing Nash that Princeton valued him more.
 Further, he considered Princeton more favorably because of its proximity to his family in Bluefield.
 At Princeton, he began work on his equilibrium theory, later known as the Nash equilibrium.